 “To get a blood meal, a tick makes a hole in the host’s skin with sharp teeth at the end of its elongated mouth.
 The tick then drives its barb-lined mouth into the hole.
 If left alone, the tick’s sharp teeth soon cut into blood vessels beneath the skin, causing blood to pool.” she continued.

 Ticks are often lurking in grass, fields, woods, shrubs and forests - but can even be hanging around in your back garden.
 As soon as your pup brushes past them, they’ll try and attach themselves to anywhere on the body - but mostly the head, neck, paws and ears.
 If you walk your dog in areas where there’s plenty of wildlife, they are likely to be at more risk of picking up ticks.

 Tick on dog symptoms

 Though tick bites themselves are often harmless, it’s important to know what to look for.
-The longer they’re attached to your dog’s skin, the more likely it is that your dog will become unwell.
+The longer they’re attached to your dog’s skin, the more likely it is that your dog will become unwell or the tick area becomes infected.
 Keep an eye out for the following signs and symptoms of ticks in dogs:

 Itchy, red skin

 A tick will burrow parts of its mouth right into your dog’s skin, causing irritation and discomfort.
 If you notice your dog is itching excessively in one spot, he might have been bitten by a tick.
 The surrounding skin is likely to be red and irritated.

 A lump on the skin

 Once ticks have fed on your dog’s blood, they’ll swell up and leave their body poking out, leaving a small yet firm lump.
 A lump on your dog’s body isn’t just indicative of a tick - it could also be a wart, scab or skin lesion.
 Take a closer look and see if you can spot the tick to remove it.
 If you’re in doubt about the lump, see the vet.